ibaranov-cp/epfl01/README.md

 # EPFL01
 Code for EPFL01 moveit and urdf code

-For Husky instructions and tutorials, please see http://wiki.ros.org/Robots/Ridgeback
+For Ridgeback instructions and tutorials, please see http://wiki.ros.org/Robots/Ridgeback

 For this installation, local (user laptop for example) pre-requisites can be installed with:
 ```